ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 #### Create event-matching files

-Create the event files `/etc/acpi/events/BRTUP` and `/etc/acpi/events/BRTDN` (using the event labels is not necessary; you can use whatever alphanumeric characters you want that obey the naming conventions in the second paragraph of `man acpid`).
+Create the event files `/etc/acpi/events/BRTUP` and `/etc/acpi/events/BRTDN` (using the event labels `BRTUP` and `BRTDN` is not necessary; you can use whatever alphanumeric characters you want that obey the naming conventions in the second paragraph of `man acpid`).
 Inside the files place:

 ```sh